anagram3k/zig-with-cpp/README.md

 This is a simple example to demonstrate Zig interfacing with C++ code.

-The only requirement a c interface for the c++ code.
+The only requirement is a C interface.

 The c++ code is based on  [C Wrappers for C++ Libraries and Interoperability](https://caiorss.github.io/C-Cpp-Notes/CwrapperToQtLibrary.html)